Thulium-Drake/ansible-role-docker_services/README.md

 This playbook will check if the file is present, but will not change the content.

 ## DB Backup
-The DB backup service is rather simple, it will only backup all containers that match the filters.
+The DB backup service is rather simple, it will only backup all containers that match the filters:

+* container name ends with mariadb

-It will NOT manage your backups, it will create a backup.sql in {{ docker_data_dir }}/{{ app_name }}_db.
+It will NOT manage your backups, it will create a backup.sql in {{ docker_data_dir }}/{{ app_name }}_db and overwrite it every time.